a-castellano/toggl-jira-work-logger/README.md

 * Time spent
 * A comment describing what we did during that time.

-Also, sometimes, servers come down or a client or our Account Manager scales other issue which has more priority.
+Sometimes, servers come down or a client or our Account Manager scales other issue which has more priority.
 I have to stop what I'm doing to handle that issue.
 IT support... you know.

 After few days working in this company I realized that we were spent so many minutes a day logging what we were doing so I tried to make that process as fast as possible.